qbicsoftware/research-data-management/docs/index.md

 ## What's new?

+### New project summary layout
+<div style="font-size: smaller; color: rgba(122,122,122,1)">November 14th, 2024 </div>

+- A completely new design of the project summary, that targets many improvements for accessing and updating high level project information
+- Enhances the spreadsheet templates with examples using what Microsoft calls [Input Messages](https://support.microsoft.com/en-us/office/more-on-data-validation-f38dee73-9900-4ca6-9301-8a5f6e1f0c4c) and links to further information resources
+- Spreadsheet templates are no static documents anymore, but generated dynamically

+## Update notes

 ### Excel spreadsheets now supported for sample batch registration
 <div style="font-size: smaller; color: rgba(122,122,122,1)">October 23rd, 2024 </div>